-Learn about sensory processing disorders and the most effective SPD treatment options for children with symptoms like sensory defensiveness.
+Learn about sensory processing disorders and the most effective SPD treatment options for children with symptoms like tactile defensiveness.
 One form of treatment used by occupational therapists is Sensory integration therapy as well as what is referred to as the Wilbarger Brushing Protocol.

 Desensitization procedures may be beneficial for children suffering from hypersensitivities and written programs in applied behavior analysis may also be effective in helping to decrease specific undesirable behaviors or increase specific desirable behaviors that occur as a result of the disorder.